1 Thessalonians

 In typical fashion, Paul opens his first letter to the Thessalonians with a greeting, a thanksgiving and a prayer.

 PauloV kai SilouanoV kai TimoqeoV "Paul, Silvanus, and Timothy" - Independent nominatives in a salutation.
 Paul mentions his traveling companions, but this does not mean the letter is a joint composition.
 Silvanus is a Jew, one of the prophets of the Jerusalem church who has accompanied Paul on this his second missionary journey.
 Timothy is a young Jewish convert whom Paul is grooming for ministry.
-Although taught in the Jewish faith, Timothy was not circumcised and so, for the sake of the Jews, he was circumcised prior to the mission.
+Although taught in the Jewish faith, Timothy was not circumcised and so, for the sake of the Jews, he was circumcised prior to the mission - helpful for social acceptance, but not for the journey.

 th/ ekklhsia/ (a) dat. "to the church" - Dative of indirect object where the subject, verb and direct object in a letter opening is assumed, eg. "I write this letter to the church of the Thessalonians."